awsdocs/amazon-eks-user-guide/doc_source/sample-app.md

 ## Deploy the traffic generator and sample application<a name="adot-sample"></a>

-To apply the traffic generator and sample application, use the following commands for each YAML:
+To apply the traffic generator and sample application, use the following commands for each YAML file:

 ```
 kubectl apply -f traffic-generator.yaml